0xPolygonID/tutorials/mkdocs/docs/js-sdk/js-sdk-components/iden3comm/iden3comm.md

 ```

-where `userGenesisDIS` is the user's Gensis DID for which s/he holds the key pair.
+where `userGenesisDIS` is the user's Genesis DID for which s/he holds the key pair.
 `authProfileNonce` is the profile nonce used for authorization.
 `authRequest`is the authorization request,
-`zkpRequestWithCredential` is the zero knowledge proof request along with the credential for which proof is required.
+`zkpRequestWithCredential` is the zero-knowledge proof request along with the credential for which the proof is required.

-The handler generates a proof of circuits that the user had requested (authorization request) and calls the package manager to pack the result in the form of JSON Web Zero Knowledge (JWZ) Token.
+The handler generates a proof of circuits that the user had requested (authorization request) and calls the package manager to pack the result in the form of a JSON Web Zero-knowledge (JWZ) Token.

 Click here for the <a href="https://0xpolygonid.github.io/js-sdk-tutorials/docs/api/js-sdk.authhandler.generateauthorizationresponse#authhandlergenerateauthorizationresponse-method" target="_blank">API Reference</a>.